CUSecLab/2023-CCS-SkillScanner/user-study/readme.md

-This directory is for developers user study.
+This folder is for the questions of developers' user study.